qfpl/blog/content/snippets/people/dlaing/posts.md

 title: Dave Laing
 ---

-Dave is programmer working at the Data61 Functional Programming Labs.
+Dave is programmer working at the Queensland Functional Programming Lab.